Are you considering starting an S Corporation?

 Under United States tax law, an S corporation generally cannot have a “nonresident alien as a shareholder.”
 IRC § 1361(b)(1)(C).
 A nonresident alien is neither a citizen of the United States nor a resident alien.
 Id. § 7701(b)(1)(B).

 A person qualifies as a “resident alien” if the person is “a lawful permanent resident of the United States,” fulfills the “substantial presence test,” or fulfills the “first-year election” requirements.
 Id. § 7701(b)(1)(A).

-In order to be eligible to be a shareholder of an S-Corp you need to at least be a “Resident Alien”.
-There are a two tests to determine if you can qualify as a Resident Alien if you aren’t already a U.S. Citizen.
+To be eligible to be a shareholder of an S-Corp you need to at least be a “Resident Alien”.
+There are two tests to determine if you can qualify as a Resident Alien if you aren’t already a U.S. Citizen.

 The second test is the “Substantial Presence Test.”
 This test is satisfied if the alien individual is physically present in the US for the requisite amount of time, either for the calendar year in question or for the three-year period that ends with the year in question.
 Regs. §301.7701(b)-1(c)(1).

 This shouldn’t negatively affect you.
 However, if your foreign partner is best to have your ‘partnership’ taxed as a C-Corporation, it could have a significant effect on your tax return.